-The key to national prosperity, apart from the spirit of the people, lies, in the modern age, in the effective combination of three factors, technology, raw materials and capital, of which the first is perhaps the most important
+The key to national prosperity, apart from the spirit of the people, lies, in the modern age, in the effective combination of three factors, technology, raw materials and capital, of which the first is perhaps the most important ...

-(Scientific policy resolution 1958)16
+(Scientific policy resolution 1958)

-The Department of Science and Technology was established in May 1971.
-Its mandate was to formulate policy, co-ordinate among different organizations engaged in research at state and non-state levels, and articulate programmes in newly emerging areas through various apex bodies.
-It was also required to liaise through Central and state government S&T departments with allied departments like space, earth sciences, atomic energy or biotechnology, as also with professional bodies like the Indian National Science Academy for the promotion of the sciences, and with statutory boards that provide financial assistance to promote the
+The department of Science and Technology was established in May 1971 with a mandate, among other things, to formulate science and technology policy, co-ordinate among different organizations at state and non-state levels engaging in technological research, articulate scientific programmes in newly emerging areas of science and technology through various apex bodies, liaise through central and state government S&T departments with allied ministries like space, earth sciences, atomic energy or biotechnology, with professional bodies like the Indian National Science Academy for the promotion of the sciences, and with statutory boards that provide financial assistance to promote the development and commercial application of indigenous technology, or to adapt imported technology for wider domestic application (see appendix for the S&T system in India).